Elephant Boy (TV series)

-Elephant Boy was a 1973 Australian-British-German series based on the Rudyard Kipling story Toomai of the Elephants.
+Elephant Boy is a 1973 Australian-British-German series based on the Rudyard Kipling story Toomai of the Elephants.

 It was shot on location in Sri Lanka from December 1971 to April 1972 and consisted of 13 episodes.

 It aired on Channel Seven in Australia in 1973.

-Plot
+Synopsis

-The story of a 12 year old, Toomai, his younger brother Ranjit, and their friendship with an elephant.
+The story is about 12 year old boy Toomai, his younger brother Ranjit, and their friendship with an elephant called Kala Nag.
+The brothers have been orphaned, but share a love of animals, which was instilled in them by their father, who was a mahout.
+Living in a wildlife sanctuary in the jungle of Sri Lanka, Toumai has to contend with the issues between humans and jungle animals.